-5.1 Performance Reports were reviewed by a Panel chaired by the Chief Executive, and were agreed by Cabinet on the 11 June 2019.
+5.1 Performance Reports were reviewed by a Panel chaired by the Chief Executive, and thereafter considered by the Executive Leadership Team.

 Insert Director's electronic signature when final version approved Insert Director's name Insert Director's title

 For further information please contact Neil Sugden, Policy and Performance Officer on 01294 324163.